 Or if you know you’ll have Disney+ all year around, no matter what, picking that is a locked in saving.

 You can earn interest on money held in the account and in a separate regular saver.

-In addition, you can open up a monthly saver that’s exclusive to Club Lloyds customers.
-This offers 1% and you can pay in between £25 and £400 a month.
+Pick of the bunch is a monthly saver that’s exclusive to Club Lloyds customers.
+This offers 6.25% and you can pay in between £25 and £400 a month.